siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

-# 3. Making go apps with Docker
+# 3. Building Best-practice Go Docker Images
 We will go over three apps and show how to optimize our go code for Docker

 1. Go example Outyet program